-The compiler is mostly implemented in Python, except for the state placement and routing phase (§4.4) in which we use the Gurobi Optimizer [15] to solve the MILP.
-The compiler's output for each switch is a set of switch-level instructions in a low-level language called NetASM [31], which comes with a software switch capable of executing those instructions.
-NetASM is an assembly language for programmable data planes designed to serve as the "narrow waist" between high-level languages such as SNAP, and NetCore [20], and programmable switching architectures such as RMT [7], FP-GAs, network processors and Open vSwitch.
+The compiler is mostly implemented in Python, except for the state placement and routing phase (§4.4) which uses the Gurobi Optimizer [15] to solve the MILP.
+The compiler's output for each switch is a set of switch-level instructions in a low-level language called NetASM [32], which comes with a software switch capable of executing those instructions.
+NetASM is an assembly language for programmable data planes designed to serve as the "narrow waist" between high-level languages such as SNAP, and NetCore[19], and programmable switching architectures such as RMT [7], FPGAs, network processors and Open vSwitch.